omareldahshoury/ROS2-Provenance-Recording/README.md

 **Necessary:** *Launch your ROS system which you'd like to record*<br>

-### There are two methods to use the ROS2Prov:
+### There are two methods to use the ROS2Prov Software:

-I) Recommended and easier method:
+I) **Recommended and easier method:**
 To run the GUI:<br>
-1) cd to the directory where `GUI_prov.py` is located
+1) In a new terminal, `cd` to the directory where `GUI_prov.py` is located
-2) Run the below command in the shell:
+2) Run the below command in the terminal:
 <pre>
 python3 GUI_prov.py
 </pre>
+You'll find three buttons on the GUI:
+- `Record`: Records the Information about the ROS 2 system.
+Once recording as been started, it will continue as long as it receives an interrupt `Ctrl + C`.
+- `Dummy Prov Model`: This runs the code for and displays the dummy prov model which shows a sample Prov Model of a ROS 2 System with two Nodes communicating with each other.
+- `ROS Snapshot`: It takes a snapshot of the ROS System for the instant when the button is pressed and exports an equivalent Prov Model.

-II) Manual method:
+II) **Manual method:**
 To extract the data from the ROS system using the python file: <br>
-1) cd to the directory where `ROS2-data-extraction-updated.py` is located
+1) In a new terminal, `cd` to the directory where `ROS2-data-extraction-updated.py` is located
-2) Run the below command in the shell:
+2) Run the below command in the terminal:
 <pre>
 python3 ROS2-data-extraction-updated.py
 </pre>
 This file has a start-stop functionality.
 The data extraction starts once you run the file using the above mentioned command.
-To terminate the process, please press Ctrl+C. The data will be stored in a .csv file with the name "Data_storage.csv".
+To terminate the process, please press `Ctrl+C`.
+The data will be stored in a .csv file with the name "Data_storage.csv".
 This file can be found in the src folder of the repository.

 To take a snapshot of the current system and to view it: <br>
-1) cd to the directory where `single_instance_prov_generator.py` is located
+1) In a new terminal, `cd` to the directory where `single_instance_prov_generator.py` is located
-2) Run the below command in the shell:
+2) Run the below command in the terminal:
 <pre>
 python3 single_instance_prov_generator.py
 </pre>